-Stemell® has thoroughly reviewed the FDA Chagas Disease Guidance and has made updates to the Company’s donor eligibility process to continue to be in compliance with all requirements.
-The Company also includes all AATB recommendations on donor eligibility for Chagas disease transmission risks in the Stemell® Quality System.
-The Company has devoted numerous resources and energy to assuring that all our donors are fully screened for any risk of infectious disease.
-Also, the Company’s allografts products are specifically processed to ensure the dual goals of maximizing patient safety and retaining the native characteristics of the Cord blood/tissues and amniotic membrane.
+Stemell has devoted numerous resources and energy to ensuring that all our donors are fully screened for any risk of infectious disease.
+Also, all of Stemell’s allograft products are specifically processed to ensure the dual goals of maximizing patient safety and retaining the native characteristics of the cord blood and cord tissues.

-To ensure patient safety, donor screening and testing is performed for each donor mother.
-Donor screening includes a review of both the donor’s medical and social history to ensure that the donor has not engaged in behaviors that place her at an increased risk for the transmission of infectious disease, and to ensure that the donor has not shown signs or symptoms of illnesses.
+To ensure patient safety, screening and testing are performed for each donor.
+Donor screening includes a review of both the donor’s medical history and social history to ensure that the donor has not engaged in behaviors that place her at an increased risk for the transmission of infectious disease and to ensure that the donor has not shown signs or symptoms of illnesses.